-Emphasizes the construction and analysis of public argument.
+Study of the construction and analysis of public argument.
 Covers the theory of argument, the processes and development of arguments, and the application of argument to decision making.

-AA/AS GE.
-CSU.
-CSU GE.
-UC
+AA/AS GE, CSU, GSU GE, UC

-199 SPECIAL STUDIES OR PROJECTS IN COMMUNICATION 1-3 UNITS
+199SPECIAL STUDIES OR PROJECTSIN COMMUNICATION1-3 UNITS

 Individual study, research or projects under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
-May be repeated for a maximum of 9 units.
+May be taken for a maximum of 9 units.